Process jails and kernel isolation for untrusted agent code

 CVE-2025-31133, CVE-2025-52565, and CVE-2025-52881, disclosed in November 2025, made this concrete.
 All three are runc vulnerabilities.
 CVE-2025-31133 exploits mount race conditions against masked paths during container creation.
 CVE-2025-52565 uses a malicious container config to trigger the escape.
 CVE-2025-52881 operates through procfs writes.
 Together they affect all runc versions up to 1.2.7 and 1.3.x, which means every standard Docker deployment running an unpatched runc is exposed to host-level privilege escalation from inside a container.
 The OCI released fixes; patch and verify with runc --version before reading further.

-Seccomp profiles and AppArmor policies narrow the syscall surface and restrict file access patterns, but they cannot close the fundamental gap.
+Seccomp profiles and AppArmor policies narrow the syscall surface and restrict file access patterns, but they cannot close the basic gap.
 They are filters applied to a shared kernel, and a flaw in that kernel bypasses both.
-The same applies to Linux capabilities: dropping CAP_SYS_ADMIN and CAP_NET_ADMIN reduces your attack surface, but does not remove it.
+The same applies to Linux capabilities: dropping CAP_SYS_ADMIN and CAP_NET_ADMIN reduces the attack surface, but does not remove it.
 Namespace separation without kernel separation leaves a gap that no userspace policy can fully close.

 Two-layer containment: microVMs behind Docker sandboxing for AI agents

-The correct response to a shared-kernel threat is a separate kernel.
+The sensible response to a shared-kernel threat is a separate kernel.
 MicroVMs give each workload a dedicated guest kernel with a hardware-enforced privilege boundary between guest and host.
 Kata Containers does this using a full hardware VM per container group, backed by QEMU or Cloud Hypervisor.
 Firecracker does it with a stripped KVM-based microVM that boots in around 125ms.
 Docker Sandbox uses Kata to back each sandbox session with a microVM, which is how NanoClaw achieves its two-layer containment model: each agent runs in its own container, and that container runs inside its own microVM.

 Within that microVM, per-agent container scoping adds the process jail layer.
 Each agent gets its own container with a scoped filesystem root.
 No agent shares a writable volume with another.
 Temporary working directories live inside the container and are discarded when the agent session ends.
 No persistent volume is mounted unless the task explicitly requires it, and when one is, it is mounted read-only with a path scope that covers only the directories the agent actually needs.